QubesOS/qubes-doc/user/templates/windows/windows-qubes-4-0.rst

 ---------------------

-Please see the `Customizing Windows 7 templates <https://forum.qubes-os.org/t/19005>`__ page (despite the focus on preparing the VM for use as a template, most of the instructions are independent from how the VM will be used - ie. TemplateVM or StandaloneVM).
+Please see the :topic:`Customizing Windows 7 templates <19005>` page (despite the focus on preparing the VM for use as a template, most of the instructions are independent from how the VM will be used - ie. TemplateVM or StandaloneVM).